Where should you live in London?

 So figuring out your travel is the first step….what next?
 Of course another major factor is price.
 The nearer the centre your room the more it will cost.
 But even within that there are cheaper areas nearer the centre and richer areas further out.
 Do some research along the stops on the lines that you think you may live on and see which areas are nice and which aren’t.
 There is information available online, for example here.
 The areas change quite quickly from one tube or train stop to another so don’t assume that if it’s a good area around one station the next one will be the same.

 Once you have found an area you will need to calculate the cost of travelling in each day, and that is where zones do matter.
 Obviously the further away from the centre the more it costs to get in, and also the longer it will take.
 An average commute for a Londoner is probably around an hour, so anything shorter than that is good – yes, that’s a bit shocking!
-But if you think about it you may have to get a bus to a tube station as they aren’t nearby everywhere, and even changing tubes will add on five minutes or so, and then you will have to walk to work from the nearest station etc. It’s just something that Londoners expect, so don’t worry, you will get used to it.
+But if you think about it you may have to get a bus to a tube station as they aren’t nearby everywhere, and even changing tubes will add on five minutes or so, and then you will have to walk to work from the nearest station etc. To find out how much a journey will cost, you can try the tube website here.
+It’s just something that Londoners expect, so don’t worry, you will get used to it.